jonshiach/graphics-notes/_pages/03_textures.md

 Another issue that may occur is when the fragment is a lot smaller than the texture which can happen when an object that is far away from the viewer.
 In these cases OpenGL will struggle to get the colour sample from a high resolution texture since a single fragment covers a large part of the texture.

 To solve this issue OpenGL uses <a href="https://www.khronos.org/opengl/wiki/Texture#Mip_maps" target="_blank">**mipmaps**</a> (mip is short for the latin phrase *"multum in parvo"* or "much in little") which are a series of textures, each one half the size of the previous one.
 OpenGL will use a mipmap texture most suitable based on the distance of the fragment from the viewer.
-This way the fragment does not span a large part of the texture and it also cuts down on memory.
+This way the fragment does not span a large part of the texture, and it also cuts down on memory.

 ```{figure} ../_images/03_mipmaps.svg
 :width: 500